 Failure to return decals and fuel tax license cab cards with the written request will require the account holder to file their respective quarterly tax returns to the end of the calendar license year, including the fourth quarter return due by Jan.
 31of the following year.

-If your IFTA-101 Schedule A is missing jurisdictions that you must report, you can get the appropriate tax rates at http://www.iftach.org/ Then you will select the “Tax Rates” link and choose the quarter from the drop down box for the period you are filing.
+If your IFTA-101 Schedule A is missing jurisdictions that you must report, you can get the appropriate tax rates online.
+Then you will select the “Tax Rates” link and choose the quarter from the drop down box for the period you are filing.

 Once you have the rate, you can write in the information on your Schedule A. You will add the jurisdiction abbreviation, fuel type code, and tax rate in column G, and then complete the computation for the jurisdiction as usual.

-The system requirements to use the online applications can be found by clicking here.
+You can find the system requirements to use the online applications can be found on our online services webpage.

 The security settings on your computer must be updated before you can use the MCS online applications.
 Please note the security settings have been put in place to better protect you.
-The Department apologizes for any inconvenience this may cause.
 You may access directions on how to change computer security settings.

 Interstate carriers may register and pay online for their annual UCR.
-Users login using a generic user name of guest and a generic password of guest1.
-Once logged in you will need to enter your USDOT number and then the system will guide you through the process.
+Users enter the system by clicking on “Start UCR Registration”.
+Once in you will need to enter your USDOT number and then the system will guide you through the process.
 You may pay for your UCR with a credit card (Visa or MasterCard only) or a checking account.
 If you need assistance or have any questions, you call 317-615-7350.
-For more information, click here.